Open-MBEE/flexo-mms-deployment/docker-compose/README.md

-# MMS5 docker-compose
+# Flexo MMS docker-compose

 ## What is this?
-This docker-compose will start all services required for all current MMS5 microservices.
+This docker-compose will start all services required for all current Flexo MMS microservices.
 It utilizes the following open source services in the backend:

 - OpenLDAP - for Auth Service
 - Apache Fuseki - Quadstore (GraphDB Option available)
 - MinIO - for Store Service

-With these initial services, the docker-compose will then start and connect the following MMS5 microservices:
+With these initial services, the docker-compose will then start and connect the following Flexo MMS microservices:

-- MMS5 Auth Service
+- Flexo MMS Auth Service
-- MMS5 Store Service
+- Flexo MMS Store Service
-- MMS5 Layer 1 Service
+- Flexo MMS Layer 1 Service

 All services will be on a bridged docker network named `flexo-mms-test-network`.